Last updated: September 13, 2023

 What rights do I have regarding my personal information and how can I exercise these rights?

-Under the law of some jurisdictions, you may have the right to ask us for a copy of your personal information; to correct, delete or restrict (stop any active) processing of your personal information; and to obtain the personal information you provide to us for a contract or with your consent in a structured, machine readable format, and to ask us to share (port) this information to another controller.
+When provided for by applicable law, you have the right to ask us for a copy of your personal information; to correct, delete or restrict (stop any active) processing of your personal information; and to obtain the personal information you provide to us for a contract or with your consent in a structured, machine readable format, and to ask us to share (port) this information to another controller.
+You may be entitled to additional rights based on applicable data privacy laws in your jurisdiction.

 In addition, you can object to the processing of your personal information in some circumstances (such as where we are using the information for direct marketing).

 These rights may be limited, for example, if fulfilling your request would reveal personal information about another person, or if you ask us to delete information which we are required by law to keep or which we need to defend claims against us.
-In addition, most web browsers have a “Do Not Track” feature that lets you tell websites you do not want to have your online activities tracked.
-Currently, there is not an accepted standard on how companies should respond to web browsers’ “Do Not Track” signals.
-Accordingly, our Services and Software do not currently recognize or respond to “Do Not Track” browser signals.
-However, you can learn more about Adobe’s advertising practices and your privacy choices at [https://www.adobe.com/privacy/opt-out.html].
+In addition, Adobe websites recognize the Global Privacy Control available in some web browsers.
+If your browser is configured to send this signal, Adobe will opt you out of Adobe’s use of advertising cookies on that browser.
+You can learn more about Adobe’s advertising practices [https://www.adobe.com/privacy/marketing.html] and your privacy choices at [https://www.adobe.com/privacy/opt-out.html].

 To exercise any of these rights (including deactivating your Adobe ID account), you can get in touch with us – or our data protection officer – using the details set out below.
 Additionally, many of our Services and Software allow you to edit your personal information by accessing the "my account [https://accounts.adobe.com/]," "my profile," or a similar feature of the service you are using.
 Likewise, you can delete files or photos you have stored in our Services and Software by logging in and using the deletion functions that are available.